Teebusch/presentations/README.md

 ---

 ## Lectures & Other Academic Teaching

+[📼 slides of some lectures can be found here.](https://github.com/Teebusch/presentations/tree/main/Lectures) Others available on request.

 #### Journal Club for master students in special needs education with focus audiopedagogikk
 Part of MSc-level course in special needs education (SPED4001)